veronikakontos/OliveOil/README.md

 # This project is a Family - Oriented Olive Oil Business web application

-##### - Website was an idea, mean to be used for real bussiness purposes for private client from Greece!
+##### - Website was an idea, mean to be used for real bussiness purposes for private client from Greece

 ### Table of Contents